Readit News logoReadit News

 cwp commented on Ternary Operators buttondown.com/hillelwayn... · Posted by u/azhenley

-pistoleer · 10 months ago
+pistoleer · a year ago

 After some thinking, the ternary conditional operator can be decomposed into 2 composing binary operators like such: